anoushamalik/Cpp-BasicCodes/README.md

 - **Output:**
   - The program displays the maximum and minimum values for each pair of numbers entered.
   - At the end, it displays the total number of maximum and minimum entries.

+## Contributing

+Feel free to contribute by creating issues or submitting pull requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.